Iran Conflict Member Hub

 Previous fuel stock:

-Previously reported fuel stock as at 11:59PM Sunday 12 April (as days’ cover).
-This data was published 15 April.
+Previously reported fuel stocks as at 11:59PM Wednesday 29 April (as days’ cover).

 StockNumber of shipsPetrolDieselJet fuel